passcod/caretaker/index.markdown

 - It is not about community management: it certainly does not replace the need for codes of conduct.
 - It is not about funding, remuneration, or the pursuit of sustainability in a financial regard.
 - It does not concern itself with copyright, licensing, patents, or other such legal concerns.
+- It is not itself a tool or product.

 ## Audience